Stanley Floyd: Career

 Floyd attended the University of Houston where he studied for a degree in communications.
 There he hoped to train towards Olympic success - originally he was aiming for 1984 not 1980 - before turning to American football to earn fame and fortune.
 He originally attended Auburn University, but left after a year.

 In 1980 achieved the best time globally in the 100 metres, at 10.07 s.
 This time improved the World junior record (the record of Mel Lattany from 1978).

 Floyd won the 100 m at the USA Olympic Trials for the 1980 Olympic team but did not compete due to the U.S. Olympic Committee's boycott of the 1980 Summer Olympics in Moscow, Russia.
 He had already won the NCAA and USA National Championships in the men's 100 metres.
 This was a triplet of wins last achieved 24 years previously in 1956 by Bobby Morrow.
 He was one of 461 athletes to receive a Congressional Gold Medal instead.

 It is debatable whether Floyd would have beaten the eventual champion Allan Wells at the Olympics.
 He had the faster time for the year and in post-Olympic meetings he beat Wells by 2 to 1.
-However, Wells won the psychologically important first meeting in Cologne and clearly suffered from declining form as his long season ended.
+However, Wells had agreed to meet the US athletes after the Olympics and won this psychologically important first meeting in Cologne, defeating Floyd, Mel Lattany, Carl Lewis and Harvey Glance.
+Additionally, Floyd suffered from declining form as his long season ended.

 In 1981, Floyd became United States champion indoors at 60 m.

 Later in the year outdoors, Floyd was second in the US National Championships at 100 metres.

 He was thus reserve at the 1981 Athletics World Cup to Carl Lewis, and even warmed-up for the event in case Lewis was injured competing in the long jump, whose start preceded the 100 m scheduled run time by only 40 minutes.
 In the end he wasn't required to run, but in retrospect maybe he should have because Lewis was injured in the race and finished last.
+Also in 1981 he won the British AAA Championships title in the 200 metres event at the 1981 AAA Championships.